fan87/Regular-Bytecode-Expression/readme.md

 ### Is it thread-safe?
 About the matcher, no, not at all.
 Please create multiple matcher instances to match instructions in a different thread, even if they are the same.

+### How do I replace matched result with a group without crafting them myself?
+You could replace them to `ReplacePlaceHolder("groupName")`, and the engine will convert that to the group content.

+For more information, please check KDoc.

 ## Development / Code Quality
 ### About Testing